janpansky/rust_space/README.md

 ### Crates Conversion
 The project has been converted into separate crates for client, server, and a shared library for message types.
 The workspace is defined in the Cargo.toml at the project root.

+### Additional Features
+The server uses SQLite for storing client information and text messages.
+A login mechanism is implemented, authenticating clients based on **user** and **password** as credentials.